 - Whether you and your loved ones may be entitled to compensation for current and future medical treatment expenses;

 - If you and your loved ones can recover lost wages from work, and other out-of-pocket expenses stemming from chewing tobacco or smokeless tobacco use; and

-- Whether smokeless and chewing tobacco injuries may entitle you and your loved ones to recover damages for pain and suffering.
+- Whether smokeless or chewing tobacco injuries may entitle you and your loved ones to recover damages for pain and suffering.

 Smokeless and Chewing Tobacco Injuries - Getting Legal Help

 Scores of product liability, wrongful death, and personal injury lawsuits were filed by cigarette smokers and their families against tobacco companies over the last three decades.

 If you or a loved one has suffered an illness or injury that might be caused by smokeless or chewing tobacco, you should first contact your doctor or other healthcare professional.

 You should also contact an experienced attorney to discuss your legal options and any potential rights to a legal remedy for any harm caused by the tobacco.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help